AranPurdy/MSc_AranPurdy/README.md

 Each script is intended to be executed within a single cell within Jupyter Notebooks

 ## Conda
+To run this project, you will need to have [Conda](https://www.anaconda.com/products/distribution) installed on your system.

 The scripts are intended to be used as follows: